sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="/code-search"><Badge text="Code Search" color="cerise" size="small" /></a>

 #### Quickly access answers within your codebase with a revamped reference panel
-Your code navigation experience just got better with a new version of the reference panel.
-Updates include a new preview panel, the conslidation of definitions and references in the same tab, and allows for easier navigation through filters.
+Your code navigation experience just got better with a refreshed version of the reference panel.
+Stay within your workflow with a new preview panel that helps you navigate references without having to leave the file.
+The conslidation of definitions, references, and implementations in the same tab reduces the numbers of clicks needed to get pertinent information.
+You can find the references you're looking for much faster with new filters instead of having to scroll through the page, which is particularly challenging for navigating symbols with a large number of results.

 <Video
   source={{